Top 10 world news: Earthquake jolts Indonesia, Ukraine claims finding 'torture' sites in Kherson

 Here are the top 10 stories from across the world.

-Ridwan Kamil, West Java Governor confirmed 62 deaths.
+On Monday (November 21), a 5.6 magnitude earthquake hit Indonesia's main island of Java.
+The West Java Governor, Ridwan Kamil later confirmed that at least 162 people died while officials said that up to 700 people were injured.
 The epicentre of the earthquake was the town of Cianjur, which is 75 km (45 miles) southeast of the capital Jakarta.
 There was no danger of a tsunami.
-The magnitude of the earthquake was 5.6 Richter scale.
 In other news, Ukraine on Monday (November 21) claimed that it has identified four torture sites in the region from where Russia recently withdrew its forces.
 In the latest statement, Ukraine also alleged that the Russian forces tortured detainees in Kherson before leaving the southern Ukrainian city.

 Click on the headlines to read more:

-Ridwan Kamil, West Java Governor confirmed 62 deaths.
+On Monday (November 21), a 5.6 magnitude earthquake hit Indonesia's main island of Java.
+The West Java Governor, Ridwan Kamil later confirmed that at least 162 people died while officials said that up to 700 people were injured.
 The epicentre of the earthquake was the town of Cianjur, which is 75 km (45 miles) southeast of the capital Jakarta.
 There was no danger of a tsunami.
-The magnitude of the earthquake was 5.6 Richter scale.

 Ukraine on Monday (November 21) claimed that it has identified four torture sites in the region from where Russia recently withdrew its forces.
 In the latest statement, Ukraine also alleged that the Russian forces tortured detainees in Kherson before leaving the southern Ukrainian city.